uptonking/note4yaoo/docs-react-p3-api .md

 - Currently, if shouldComponentUpdate() returns false, then componentWillUpdate(), render(), and componentDidUpdate() will not be invoked.
 - In the future React may treat shouldComponentUpdate() as a hint rather than a strict directive, and returning false may still result in a re-rendering of the component.

-- `static getDerivedStateFromProps(props, state)`
+- `static getDerivedStateFromProps(nextProps, prevState)`
-- It is invoked right before calling the render method, both on the initial mount and on subsequent updates.
+- It is invoked right **before calling the render method**, both on the initial mount and on subsequent updates.
+  - Its presence prevents any of the deprecated lifecycle methods from being invoked
 - It should **return an object to update the state**, or null to update nothing.
+- Returns an update to a component's state based on its new props and old state.
 - This method exists for rare use cases where the state depends on changes in props over time.
 - If you need to perform a side effect (for example, data fetching or an animation) in response to a change in props, use `componentDidUpdate` lifecycle instead.
 - If you want to re-compute some data only when a prop changes, use a memoization helper instead.